Prestige-Solution/ts-x-php-framework/README.md

 The X stand for a non-specific Teamspeak Version.
 So we would handle all current and future Versions from a Teamspeak Server.

 Unfortunately, the original repository is no longer up to date and has not been maintained for 3 years.
 This is the reason why this project is being created.<br>
-The main goal is to bring the framework up to date and to equip it with extended unit tests which can also be carried out with a live server.<br>
+The main goal is to bring the framework up to date and to equip it with extended unit tests which can also be carried out with tests for a live server.<br>
 The ideal is that this version can be integrated into your own project and the main functionalities can be tested with your Teamspeak server.

 ---

 # Installation
-We **DON'T** change the original Namespace from PlanetTeamspeak.
-So the replacement should not be affected your current Project.
+With the Refactoring at Version 3.0.0, the Framework has a few updates.
+But the most functionalities and namespaces are the same.

 **PHP Required Extensions**<br>
-``apt install php8.2 php8.2-{common,mbstring,ssh2} -y``
+``apt install php8.3 php8.3-{common,mbstring,ssh2} -y``

 **Via Composer**<br>
 Current Version:<br>